miker704/Strife/patches.md

     - Update Is ready Icon when clicked now goes to the upload loading screen instead of the normal loading screen.
     - Switched to SCSS Vars for styles for Loading, intrusion, serverDeleted (Warp), and update screens.
     - Restyled styles for Loading, intrusion, serverDeleted (Warp), and update screens.
+    - Added circular progress style and animations to the update screens and certain warp containers.

 ## Backend Changes